Keparoo/kepweb/README.md

 ## Next.js

-The nextjs branch is currently under development and testing to refactor the site using [Next.js](https://nextjs.org/).
+The nextjs branch is currently under development and testing with the plan to refactor and migrigte the site to [Next.js](https://nextjs.org/).

 ## Under Construction